psobow/microservices-app/README.md

 # Project info
-This is a simple application based on micro-services architecture implemented in Java using [Spring boot](https://spring.io/projects/spring-boot) and [MySQL Database](https://www.mysql.com/).
+This is a simple CRUD application based on micro-services architecture implemented in Java using [Spring boot](https://spring.io/projects/spring-boot), [Hibernate](https://hibernate.org/) and [MySQL Database](https://www.mysql.com/).
 Application employ [Maven](https://maven.apache.org/) building tool to compile each micro-service and [Docker Compose](https://docs.docker.com/compose/) to assemble services into fully-working, horizontally scalable backend server.
 The main feature of the app is to provide access to resources through humble REST API available under URL: `http://localhost:8080/v1/credits` after running the app.

 # Building application
 ### Prerequisites: